Stabilizing a single-magnon state by optimizing magnon blockade: Introduction

-At the classical level, a lot of exotic properties in the hybrid magnonic systems have been detected, such as bistability~\cite{Wang2018bistability,Zhang2019Theory} and multistability~\cite{Shen2021Long,Shen2021Long}, magnonic frequency comb~\cite{Wang2021Magnonic,Rao2023Unveiling,Wang2022Twisted}, and magnonic Penrose superradiance~\cite{Wang2022Twisted}.
-At the quantum level, many proposals were put forward to generate entangled states, including entangling the magnon-photon-phonon system~\cite{Li2018magnon,Amazioug2023enhancement}, generating the Bell states between magnon and photon~\cite{Yuan2020Steady,Qi2022Generation}, and entangling two magnons through a microwave cavity~\cite{Yuan2020Enhancement,Azimi2021Magnon,Ren2022Long}.
-And a variety of applications have been proposed for quantum transducer~\cite{Hisatomis2016Bidirectional,Zhu2020Waveguide} and quantum sensing~\cite{Wolski2020Dissipation,Cai2021Microwave,Zhang2023Detection}.
-To push the manipulation over the magnonic systems to the single quantum level or create a single magnon state~\cite{Dany2020Entanglement,Bittencourt2019Magnon,Yuan2020Magnon} (one of the most non-classical magnon states), it is interesting to realize and optimize the magnon blockade~\cite{Liu2019Magnon,Xie2020Quantum,Wu2021Phase,Wang2022Hybrid}.
-Similar to the status of photon blockade~\cite{Rabl2011Photon,Lounis2005Single,Milburn2015Quantum} and phonon blockade~\cite{Xie2017Phonon} in optomechanical systems~\cite{Rabl2011Photon,Xie2017Phonon}, magnon blockade is a cornerstone for performing quantum information processing and investigating fundamental quantum mechanism in hybrid magnonic systems.
-And analog to photon blockade and phonon blockade, magnon blockade can be characterized by the equal-time second-order correlation function $g^{(2)}(0)$.
-The classical-quantum or bunching-antibunching boundary is indicated by $g^{(2)}(0)=1$~\cite{Rabl2011Photon}.
-Antibunching effect emerges when $g^{(2)}(0)<1$ as a pure quantum phenomenon.
+A lot of exotic properties of the hybrid magnonic systems have been detected in the classical regime, such as bistability~\cite{Wang2018bistability,Zhang2019Theory}, multistability~\cite{Shen2021Long,Shen2021Long}, magnonic frequency comb~\cite{Wang2021Magnonic,Rao2023Unveiling,Wang2022Twisted}, and magnonic Penrose superradiance~\cite{Wang2022Twisted}.
+In the quantum regime, many proposals were put forward to generate entangled states, such as entangling the magnon-photon-phonon system~\cite{Li2018magnon,Amazioug2023enhancement}, generating the Bell states between a magnon and photon~\cite{Yuan2020Steady,Qi2022Generation}, and entangling two magnons through a microwave cavity~\cite{Yuan2020Enhancement,Azimi2021Magnon,Ren2022Long}.
+Other applications include quantum transducer~\cite{Hisatomis2016Bidirectional,Zhu2020Waveguide} and quantum sensing~\cite{Wolski2020Dissipation,Cai2021Microwave,Zhang2023Detection}.
+The quantum control over the macroscopic spin system~\cite{Dany2020Entanglement,Xu2023Quantum} is fundamentally based on the operation at the level of a single magnon, similar to that over the superconducting resonator~\cite{Hofheinz2008Generation}, the optomechanical resonator~\cite{Connell2010Quantum,Sungkun2017Hanbury}, and the acoustic-wave systems~\cite{Chu2018Creation}.
+From the ground state, the magnon Fock states and their superposition~\cite{Bittencourt2019Magnon,Sun2021Remote,Sharma2022protocol,He2023Generation} can be nondeterministically heralded or temporarily generated through direct or indirect exchange interaction.